HISPlayer/UnitySamples/hisplayer-sample.md

 ## Import sample package

-### HISPlayer SDK versions 3.4.0 and above

-The _HISPlayer Sample_ is included in the _HISPlayer SDK Unity Package_.

 Importing the package is the same as importing other normal packages in Unity.
 Select the package of _HISPlayer SDK_ and import it.
+The _HISPlayer Sample_ is included in the package.

 **Assets > Import Package > Custom Package > HISPlayerSDK unity package**